coolguydork/amsco-ap-world-history-study-guide-companion/Unit-7.8/Connections.md

 The Holocaust, Nuremberg Trials, and Universal Declaration of [[Concept Notes/Human Rights\|Human Rights]] (1948) set new global norms that shaped the early Cold War era.
 Jewish refugees and the moral case for a Jewish homeland contributed to Israel's founding (1948) — a Cold War flashpoint.
 The human rights framework built after WWII influenced decolonization movements that argued colonial rule itself violated the new norms.

 **Calls for Reform and Responses After 1900** [[Unit-9.5/Calls for Reform & Responses Overview|Calls for Reform & Responses Overview]]
-The post-WWII human rights architecture (UN, ICC, Genocide Convention) and post-Cold War genocides (Bosnia, Rwanda, Darfur) drive ongoing global reform debates about sovereignty, intervention, and accountability.
-Topic 9.5 covers contemporary reform movements including human rights advocacy.
+The post-WWII human rights architecture (UN, ICC, Genocide Convention) and post-Cold War genocides (Bosnia, Rwanda, Darfur) drive ongoing global reform debates about sovereignty, intervention, and accountability. [[Unit-9.5/Calls for Reform & Responses Overview|Topic 9.5]] covers contemporary reform movements including human rights advocacy.

 ## Compare With